 Map Out a Strong Career Path

-If you get a master’s degree in systems engineering or operations research from the Volgenau School of Engineering, it’s almost equal to getting a union card.
+If you get a master’s degree in systems engineering or operations research from the College of Engineering and Computing, it’s almost equal to getting a union card.
 Your career options are strong, wide and varied.

 Our programs accommodate both students committed to full-time study and working students who seek a graduate degree or certificate.
 Evening classes and online courses allow you to take courses when it works for your life.